 Why should I become a teacher at Artisan’s Asylum?

 You are giving people the ability to make.
 You would teach people how to safely and effectively use tools.
-You’re helping your community.
-It’s fun.
-You’re making some money doing something you already love to do.
+You’re helping your community, having fun and making some money doing something you already love to do.

 Can I set my own class schedule?

-Yes, within certain constraints.
-We will make sure your class doesn’t conflict in time or space with another class, and offer input as to what has worked well in the past.
+We will work with you to find times that don’t conflict with other classes and can offer input as to what has worked well in the past.

 How much could I make?

-Teachers of group classes get 50% of class income (not including materials fees).
-So how much you make will depend on the market value of the type of class you’re offering, how many students you can accommodate, and how many of those seats we can fill.
-(Instructors who are brought on as W2 employees get 45% of class income, to adjust for employer tax contributions.)
+Teachers of group classes get 50% of class tuition.
+How much you make will depend on the market value of the type of class you’re offering and how many of those seats fill.
+While we do our part in marketing your class, instructors who help promote often seen higher enrollments and more money in their pocket.

 Instructors can also set up private lessons in our space when it’s available — you can set your own rates, but we ask for 25% of the revenue in exchange for the use of our facilities, and we ask you not to monopolize the relevant shop area.